 The earth is the only planet that is suitable for life in this universe.
 Life exists because of its interaction with the resources the earth provides.
 It is this interaction that creates a balance between the living and the nonliving resources and sustains both of them.
 The three most important nonliving resources for us is the air we breathe, the water we drink and the land we live on.
 Without these three resources, we cannot exist.
 In this section, we will discuss the importance of air, water, and soil for the sustenance of the living beings.

 Air is a mixture of gases that is composed of 78% Nitrogen, 21% Oxygen and a very small percentage of water vapor and other gases.
 The fact that air contains so much oxygen is not because the earth provided us the atmosphere with that composition, but because living things like plants produced oxygen for over 2 billion of years ago from carbon dioxide.

 The oxygen in the air is essential for animals to survive because we use this oxygen to produce energy from the food we eat.
 The carbon dioxide we breathe out is in turn required for plants to trap energy from the sun and turn it into food.

-The air also has another important function: it regulates the temperature of the earth and causes weather to occur.
+The air also has another important function: it regulates the temperature of the earth and causes different weather pattern.
 Without the atmosphere’s moderating effect, the earth would be fried during the day and would be freezing cold in the night.
-The movements of air (wind) bring us rain every monsoon.
+The movements of air (wind) bring us rain in every monsoon.